SPSSI Book Series:

 Click here for a listing of titles in SPSSI's Contemporary Social Issues and Interventions Series.

-Writing a book: If you are interested in writing a book for the SPSSI Contemporary Social Issues series, contact Dr. Mark Snyder, series editor for more information.
+Writing a book: If you are interested in writing a book for the SPSSI Contemporary Social Issues series, contact Dan Perlman, Series Editor for more information.

 Book orders: To order a book, contact: